Network Devices

 At the end of the output, cnspec shows a risk score from 0 (no risk) to 100 (highest risk).
 Failed checks include remediation guidance to help you fix issues.

 To assess your Arista EOS devices against Mondoo's security recommendations, enable the Mondoo Arista EOS Security policy.
 It covers management API settings, user access controls, device hardening, and more.
-To learn how to enable policies, read Policy Hub.
+To learn how to enable policies, read Manage Policies.
 You can also create your own policies or specify a particular policy bundle with --policy-bundle.

 Example checks